-NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts) (Unaudited)
+NantHealth, Inc. Condensed Consolidated Statements of Operations

 Foreign Currency Risk

 We maintain offices in the United Kingdom and India, and have selected clients in Canada, the United Kingdom, Western Europe, the Middle East and Southeast Asia.
 However, due to the low volume of activity outside the United States, the foreign currency risk is minimal.
 The effect of a 10% adverse change in exchange rates on foreign currency denominated cash and payables as of March 31, 2017 would not have been material.
 However, fluctuations in currency exchange rates could harm our business in the future.